 Yeast infections are a common issue for the diabetic individual.
 High glucose levels create a perfect environment for yeast and fungus to grow.
 Vaginal yeast infections can cause vaginal discharge, severe itching, soreness, and uncomfortable sex.
 Take a probiotic supplement and increase your consumption of fermented foods to reduce the risk of vaginal yeast infections.

 Diabetes affects millions of American women each year.
-There are several warning signs that women overlook.
-Knowing the most common signs of diabetes that are ignored can help you seek out help.
-Our integrative practitioners can help you to improve your health and reduce the risk of developing diabetes or controlling the symptoms that come with it.
+There are several warning signs of diabetes that women overlook.
+Knowing the most common signs of diabetes in women can help you seek out help.
+Our integrative practitioners use a holistic approach to help you improve your health and reduce the risk of developing diabetes or controlling the symptoms that come with it.